ASAP-CRN/spatial-transcriptomics-wf/README.md

 # pmdbs-spatial-transcriptomics-wf
 Repo for testing and developing a common postmortem-derived brain sequencing (PMDBS) workflow harmonized across ASAP with human and mouse spatial transcriptomics data for both Nanostring GeoMx and 10x Visium platforms.
+The main goal is to uncover spatially distinct gene expression profiles across tissue samples, enabling insights into tissue architecture, cell type composition, and disease-related molecular patterns.

 Common workflows, tasks, utility scripts, and docker images reused across harmonized ASAP workflows are defined in [the wf-common repository](wf-common).